-From the above calculations, it is very much clear that Company Y has earned more profits as compared to company X as it has lower costs of products.
+From the above calculations, it is very clear that Company Y has earned more profits than company X as it has lower costs of products.

-- It helps in understanding the overall outlay that a product has to go through throughout its phase from raw material to finished product.
+- It helps understand the overall outlay that a product has to go through throughout its phase, from raw material to finished product.

-- The price of any new product should be fixed by keeping in mind all other substitutes available in the open market, which could easily be examined at the time of preparing cost structure.
+- The price of any new product should be fixed by keeping in mind all other substitutes available in the open market, which could easily be examined when preparing the cost structure.

-- By correctly analyzing the cost of a product, the analyst could quickly determine the level of output at which the profits of the business are maximized.
+- By correctly analyzing the cost of a product, the analyst could quickly determine the level of output at which the business’s profits are maximized.

-- That it helps in the fixation of the price of a product that could be charged in an open market and competitive as well.
+- That helps in the fixation of the price of a product that could be charged in an open market and competition.

-- The analysis of such a cost structure would show us the areas where the costs could be reduced by making some further efforts.
+- The analysis of such a cost structure would show us the areas where further efforts could reduce the costs.

-This article has been a guide to what is cost structure and its definition.
-Here we discuss characteristics, types, attributes, and examples of cost structure along with its importance and benefits.
+This article has guided to what is Cost Structure.
+Here we explain its breakdown, examples, types, importance, benefits, and characteristics in detail.
 You may learn more about financing from the following articles –